 Letters of introduction can be written by the potential employer, current employee, or even a friend or co-worker.
 They can also be written by an individual seeking employment with another company or organization.

-A letter of introduction, if well written, can lead to professional business relationships, new employment opportunities, partnership opportunities, and even merger and acquisition opportunities.
-It is recommended that the letter of introduction be sent via electronic mail, as this allows the recipient to view and respond to the letter immediately, unlike handwritten or paper mails.
+The letter, if well written, can lead to professional business relationships, new employment opportunities, partnership opportunities, and even merger and acquisition opportunities.
+It is recommended that the letter be sent via electronic mail, as this allows the recipient to view and respond to the letter immediately, unlike handwritten or paper mail.

 Whether you want to write a letter of introduction for yourself or your colleague, this article will provide you with all the information you need to be able to write the perfect introduction letter.